Table of contents

 On clicking "Send to students" you will be redirected to the page where you can select the class to send the lesson to.

 You can modify the students that you want to send the lesson to by tapping on the class name and then checking or unchecking the checkbox to the left of the student name.

 You can even set the due date for the list using the field under student list.

 Then to send a list click on the "SEND THE LIST" button.

-Fill in the fields and tap "Change password" button to change or cancel to abort.
+Fill in the fields and click the "Change password" button to change or "Cancel" to abort.

 How school IT admins can setup teacher accounts for Lessons Online